przepompownia/nvim-test-lspconfig/README.md

 ## Goal
-- show nonexisting buffer problem for null-ls
+- show nonexisting buffer problem for nvim-lspconfig

 ## Install and configure extensions
 - Use nightly/master version of neovim